EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 # p2p peer addresses: a server normally doesn't need more than 5-6
 # peers, and they should preferably be geographically close, for
-# faster resync.
+# faster re-sync.
 The tools like https://validate.eosnation.io/ provide
 # automatically generated lists of peers for multiple networks.

 # contracts-console and trace-history-debug-mode: if both are set to
-# true, the state history traces will contain the ouput of "print"
+# true, the state history traces will contain the output of "print"
 # statements within smart contracts.
 This would occupy more space in
 # the state history archive, and it's rarely used.